-India, China hold military talks on Eastern Ladakh border row; no indication of any breakthrough
+India, China hold military talks on eastern Ladakh border row; no indication of any breakthrough

 The Indian and Chinese troops are locked in a standoff in certain friction points in eastern Ladakh even as the two sides completed disengagement from several areas following extensive diplomatic and military talks.

-The Indian delegation at the talks was headed by the Commander of the Leh-headquartered 14 Corps while the Chinese team was led by the commander of the South Xinjiang military district.
+The Indian delegation at the talks was headed by Lt Gen Rashim Bali, the Commander of the Leh-headquartered 14 Corps while the Chinese team was led by the commander of the South Xinjiang military district.

 India has been maintaining that its ties with China cannot be normal unless there is peace in the border areas.